jvanbuel/hermione/README.md

 - Analyze student performance (e.g. time spent on exercises, number of attempts, etc.) to provide feedback to teachers on how to improve their exercises
 - Analyze student performance with and without

+### TODO

+- [] Write stdin, stdout and sterr to file for later analysis
+- Close goroutine after shell child process is closed
+- Write buffered output to limit disk IO
+- [ ] Create a simple CLI with Cobra
+    - [ ] add
+- [ ] Create a simple TUI with Bubble Tea
+- [ ]